 Consultation vs. Coordination

-While the words consultation and coordination sound similar and can overlap in their general meaning and usage, the two words have specific definitions in the context of collaboration between separate bodies on the topic of Regional Haze planning.
+While the words consultation and coordination sound similar and can overlap in their general meaning and usage, the two words have specific definitions in the context of collaboration between separate agencies on the topic of Regional Haze planning.
 Consultation has a stricter definition in this context, and refers to the requirements and responsibilities of the different parties involved.
 Consultation requirements are clearly laid out in federal legislation, such as the Regional Haze Rule.
 For example, the Regional Haze Rule requires that states consult with neighboring states regarding their emission management strategies for sources affecting the same Class I Areas and document these efforts in their SIPs.
-This is an example of the type of enforceable requirement that can be considered as consultation between two states.
+States are also required to consult with the FLMs of the Class I Areas.
+These are examples of the types of enforceable requirements that can be considered as consultation between two agencies.

-Another term frequently used in this context is government-to-government consultation, a term used to describe consultation between the EPA and tribes.
-This type of engagement is defined as “a process of meaningful communication and coordination between EPA and tribes prior to EPA actions and decisions.”
+Another term frequently used in this context is government-to-government consultation, a term used to describe consultation between tribes and federal agencies like the EPA.
+Per the EPA’s own Policy on Tribal Consultation and Coordination, this type of engagement is defined as “a process of meaningful communication and coordination between EPA and tribes prior to EPA actions and decisions.”
 It is a flexible, multi-stage process that can vary based on the specific needs of the tribal nations, and it is designed to ensure that any proposed actions and decisions made consider tribal interests.
+This consultation is a requirement by the federal government, with foundation in Executive Order 13175.
+Similar to the EPA, the United States Department of the Interior (DOI) and Department of Agriculture (USDA) have their own official tribal consultation policies, each rooted in the authority of Executive Order 13175.,

+Regardless of the federal agency, government-to-government consultation generally occurs through the following steps, with consistent communication and outreach throughout:

+• Identifying the topic of consultation, and potential tribal interest;

+• Conducting initial outreach and invitation to consult;

+• Scheduling and conducting consultation sessions;

+• Reviewing and responding to input from tribes; and

+• Repeating the process, as necessary.

+Additionally, engagement between state/local agencies and tribes is a form of government-to-government consultation.
+These relationships are political in nature and should be rooted in mutual respect and sovereign status.
+As such, state and local agencies should dedicate substantial consideration in their consultations with tribes, maintaining the same level of respect and thoughtfulness as with federal government-to-government consultation with tribes.
+Some state agencies, such as in California, have developed their own tribal consultation policies which may serve as examples for other state and local agencies.

 Sections 3 and 4 of this Framework discuss the formal consultation requirements for WRAP partners that have been established at the federal level.
 Section 3 is specific to those requirements laid out in the Regional Haze Rule, while Section 4 includes requirements described in other guidance documents and legislation pertaining to tribal and federal consultation.
 The consultation requirements described in these sections can be contrasted with the concept of “coordination.”
-Coordination efforts, such as those included in the WRAP Tiered Approach to Communication, function as guidelines for how WRAP partners should maintain their relationships with one another and continue to share their ideas and concerns throughout the regional haze planning process.
+Coordination efforts, such as those included in the WRAP Tiered Approach to Communication, function as guidelines for how WRAP partners should maintain their relationships with one another and continue to share their ideas and concerns throughout the Regional Haze planning process.
 Section 5 of this Framework describes WRAP’s Regional Haze planning coordination process and includes the full WRAP Tiered Approach to Communication.

 Regional Haze Rule Consultation Requirements